Walid-Ahmed/imageclassifierSuite/README.md

- When training starts, it will show a thumbnail image  for sample images from training dataset  Also training and validation losses and accuray curves are  plotted to tensorboard, you can view them during training by running the command
+Also when training starts, it will show a thumbnail image  for sample images from training dataset  Also training and validation losses and accuray curves are  plotted to tensorboard, you can view them during training by running the command
 ```

 tensorboard --logdir Results
 ```
 and then browsing the following url http://localhost:6008/

-For binary classifier, you can choose if the last layer will have a single neuron and in this case  probabilty more than 0.5 means that the output is the second  class when they are sorted aphabitically.
-For example  predicting  the class from "cats" and "dogs" labels, the probabilty of more than 0.5  means a prediction of "dog".
-For mutlti class classisifier,the last layer will have a number of neurons as the number of outputs, The activation  function in  last layer will be changed from Sigmoid to Softmax accordingly.